danlentz/clj-uuid/README.md

 read on to learn more, but, to help put you at ease, your decision on which is appropriate to use will usually be clear.

-v1 and v6 time-encoded UUIDs are useful because they can be generated much more quickly than any other form of UUID, as there is no need to to call a cryptographic random number generator.
+v1, v6, and v7nc time-encoded UUIDs are useful because they can be generated much more quickly than other forms of UUID, as there is no need to call a cryptographic random number generator.  v7nc is the fastest at ~39 ns.

 v3/v5 deternibistic UUID's are necessary because many of the interesting things that you can do with UUID's require stable, reproducable,